AnkushSinghGandhi/super_trader_flask/README.md

 - Monitor your portfolio performance and transaction history.
 - Admins can manage user accounts, view transaction logs, and perform system maintenance tasks.

+## Flutter App
+Super Trader Flask works in conjunction with the Super Trader Flutter mobile app, which provides the user interface for trading stocks and managing portfolios.
+The Flutter app communicates with this backend server to fetch stock data, perform transactions, and manage user accounts.

+### Repository
+The Flutter app repository can be found at: https://github.com/AnkushSinghGandhi/super_trader_flutter

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.